ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 application and its dependencies.

 - Docker is the most popular implementation.
+- Others exist too, such as:
+  - Podman
-- Podman and Apptainer (formerly Singularity) are others.
+  - Apptainer (formerly Singularity)
+  - LXC/LXD
+  - CoreOS rkt (or "Rocket")
+  - Kubernetes cri-o

+Let us just stay with Docker here.

 ::: {.notes}